THE OLD TESTAMENT TEXTS

 The Pentateuch comes from a combination of Greek words: "penta", meaning "five," and "teuchos", which can be translated as "scroll."
 It refers to the first five scrolls of the Septuagint: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 The name Pentateuch can be traced back to AD 200, when Tertullian referred to the first five books of the Bible by that name.Apocrypha

-Deuterocanonical, meaning, "second canon", is another word that refers to apocryphal texts that were written between the Old and New Testament periods (c.400 BC - 100 BC).
+Deuterocanonical, meaning, "second canon", is another word that refers to apocryphal or second temple texts that were written between the Old and New Testament periods (c.400 BC - 100 BC).
 They were accepted by the Jews of that period, particularly the Pharisees, but not necessarily considered divinely inspired.
 The term was coined in 1566 by Sixtus of Siena, a converted Jew and Catholic theologian, to describe scriptural texts considered canonical, yet "secondary", by the Catholic Church.
 Sixtus considered the final chapter of the Gospel of Mark to be deuterocanonical.Lists of Books

 Protestant The books are the same as the TaNaK (Masoretic Text) with only slight variations in numbering due to some books being devided (for example: The Book of Kings is divided into 1 Kings and 2 Kings).